dbca-wa/tscr/.github/ISSUE_TEMPLATE/bug_report.md

 ## Reproducible example
 <!--
-     If this issue refers to a bug or unexpected behaviour of tscR, please include a minimal reproducible example
+     If this issue refers to a bug or unexpected behaviour of tscr, please include a minimal reproducible example
      ([reprex](https://reprex.tidyverse.org/), see also <https://www.tidyverse.org/help/#reprex>).
 -->